Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Approaches to Controlled Summarization

-\citet{hitomi-etal-2019-large} uses a similar architecture to that of \citet{liu2018controlling}, where the desired number of tokens are replaced by characters on a Japanese headline generation task with headlines of different lengths.
-To handle length constraint, \citet{takase-okazaki-2019-positional} proposes two modifications to the sinusoidal positional embeddings on the decoder side: length-difference positional encoding and length-ratio positional encoding. \citet{sarkhel-etal-2020-interpretable} proposes a multi-level summarizer that models a multi-headed attention mechanism using a series of timestep-independent interpretable semantic kernels to control lengths reducing the trainable parameters significantly.
-The model does \underline{\textit{\textbf{not encode}}} the length attribute directly. \citet{song-etal-2021-new} proposes a confidence-driven generator that is trained on a denoising objective with a decoder-only architecture, where the source and summary tokens are masked with position-aware beam search. \citet{goyal-etal-2022-hydrasum} uses a mixture-of-experts model with multiple transformer-based decoders for identifying different styles or features of summaries. \citet{kwon2023abstractive} introduces the summary length prediction task on the encoder side and this predicted summary length is inserted with a length-fusion positional encoding layer. \citet{zhang2023macsum} also adds a hyperparameter for learning the prefix embeddings for different attributes at each layer of the decoder for soft prefix tuning.
+\textbf{Adding length in decoder:} \citet{kikuchi2016controlling} propose the first method to control length using a BiLSTM encoder-decoder architecture with attention \cite{luong2015effective} for sentence compression.
+In each step of the decoding process, an additional input for the remaining length is provided as an embedding.
+Instead of pre-defined length ranges, \citet{liu2018controlling} add a desired length parameter at the decoding step to each convolutional block of the initial layer of the convolutional encoder-decoder model. \citet{fevry-phang-2018-unsupervised} design an unsupervised denoising auto-encoder for sentence compression, where the decoder has an additional input of the remaining summary length at each time step.
+While it produces grammatically correct summaries, but they are nonsensical or semantically different from the input.
+This leads to the generation of \underline{\textit{\textbf{unfaithful}}} summaries.\\ To handle the length constraint, \citet{takase-okazaki-2019-positional} propose two modifications to the sinusoidal positional embeddings on the decoder side: length-difference positional encoding and length-ratio positional encoding. \citet{sarkhel-etal-2020-interpretable} present a multi-level summarizer that models a multi-headed attention mechanism using a series of interpretable semantic kernels to control lengths, reducing the trainable parameters significantly.
+The model does \underline{\textit{\textbf{not encode}}} the length attribute directly. \citet{song-etal-2021-new} design a confidence-driven generator that is trained on a denoising objective with a decoder-only architecture, where the source and summary tokens are masked with position-aware beam search. \citet{goyal-etal-2022-hydrasum} use a mixture-of-experts model with multiple transformer-based decoders for identifying different styles or features of summaries. \citet{kwon2023abstractive} introduce the summary length prediction task on the encoder side and this predicted summary length is inserted with a length-fusion positional encoding layer. \\ \textbf{Adding length in loss/reward function:} \citet{makino-etal-2019-global} propose a global minimum risk training optimization method under length constraint for the neural summarization tasks which is faster and generates five times fewer over-length summaries on an average than others. \citet{Chan2021ControllableSW} use an RL-based Constrained Markov Decision process with a mix of attributes. \citet{hyun-etal-2022-generating} devise an RL-based framework that incorporates both length and quality constraints in the reward function to generate multiple summaries of different lengths and according to the experimental results present in \citet{hyun-etal-2022-generating}, the model is computationally \underline{\textit{\textbf{expensive}}}.